lowply/build-hugo/README.md

 ### Versioning

-Build Hugo version is designed to match with [the Hugo's version](https://github.com/gohugoio/hugo/releases).
-If you'd like to use a specific version of Hugo to build your website, do it like this:
+The Build Hugo version aligns with [Hugo's releases](https://github.com/gohugoio/hugo/releases).
+If you need a specific Hugo version to build your website, you can specify it like this:

 ```yaml
     - name: Build Hugo
       uses: lowply/build-hugo@v0.68.3
 ```

-### Running it locally
+### Running Locally

+To run it locally, use the following command:

 ```
 docker run --rm -w /tmp -v $(pwd):/tmp lowply/build-hugo:v0.132.0